-The appellant(s) has requested the Inquiry procedure.
-We have applied the criteria and considered all representations received, including the appellant(s) preferred choice.
-We consider that the Inquiry procedure is suitable and we intend to determine this appeal by this procedure.
+The appellant(s) asked for this appeal to be dealt with by the Hearing procedure.
+However, we have applied the criteria and considered all representations received, including the appellant(s) preferred choice.
+We consider that the Inquiry procedure is the most suitable for this appeal(s).

+We therefore intend to determine this appeal(s) by this procedure.